Nkzono99/vdist-solver-fortran/README.md

 There are various methods to set internal boundaries for EMSES parameters, but this solver supports the following options.
 Please add these settings to the plasma.inp file.

 First, specify the inner boundary type in the boundary_type or boundary_types(itype) field, and then configure the associated parameters.
+Of course, it also supports the placement of objects via geotype.

 #### Namelist Parameters
 ```